Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: How we wake up the sleeping experts

 In our SEF, the specialized experts combined with the GBRT try to predict the extreme events, whilst the other experts try to predict the average behavior of the temperature.
 The success of the SEF is strongly related to whether or not the specialized experts are indeed specialized for the events they are awakened for.

+So, if the GBRT works well, at $t\geqslant 100$, when the biased experts are not woken up, the loss of the EA is bounded by $\ell_t \leqslant ({e^{\text{thr}}})^2$.
+And when the specialized experts are woken up, if they are "specialized enough " for iteration $t$, they will improve the forecast.

 We can see however that there is positive feedback between the GBRT and the aggregation.
-If the GBRT were to often prove wrong and to wake up the biased experts at iterations where they increase the error of the aggregation, the aggregation would decrease the weight of these biased experts, and vice versa.
+If the GBRT often wakes up biased experts at iterations where they increase the error of the aggregation, the aggregation would decrease the weight of these biased experts, and vice versa.
 So, as with all experts, the weights of the specialized experts will tend towards an optimum adapted to the quality of the GBRT, regardless of the predictions and observations.